Timothy C. Hain, MD, Chicago IL. Return to Migraine main page. Page last modified: January 15, 2018

 Women have more migraine 3 times more commonly than men.
 This is attributed to hormonal fluctuations.
 Boys and girls prior to puberty have equal rates.
 However, starting at roughly the age of 12, the prevalence of migraine in women takes an abrupt increase compared to men.
 The prevalence of migraine peaks in women in the middle of their reproductive years -- about the age of 35.
 There is also a second peak of migraine at the time of menopause (see below), where migraine in women has a prevalence of roughly 30%.

 There is reasonable evidence that the increased incidence of migraines in women is caused by going from a high to a low estrogen state (Somerville, 1975; MacGregor et al, 2007; MacGregor 2015).
 As can be seen below, there are two points that this happens -- just after ovulation, and a few days prior to menstruation.
-Migraines typically diminish in women after roughly 4 years of menopause.
+Kiesner and Martin (2013) reported that there is a mid-cycle pattern (16%), a menstrual pattern (51%), and a noncyclic pattern (33).
+Other pieces of information supporting the estrogen withdrawal conjecture is that Migraines typically diminish in women after roughly 4 years of menopause, and Migraines also typically diminish in pregnancy, when estrogen levels are high but fairly constant.
+On the other hand, high stable estrogen levels may provoke aura.

 Several other special considerations apply to women.